ACENET Summer School - General

 Install GraphViz and Gprof2Dot

 These two packages need to be installed using pip.
-On a production cluster you might want to create a virtual environment and use the --user option, but on the training cluster the following is sufficient:
+On a production cluster you might want to create a virtual environment and use the --user option, like this:

 $ module load python